cincuranet/blog/_posts/2012-11-21-233089-nuodb-has-new-web-based-management-console.md

 ---
+title: |
-title: "NuoDB has new (web-based) management console"
+  NuoDB has new (web-based) management console
 date: 2012-11-21T15:38:56Z
 tags:
   - Databases in general